tlambert03/MOSAICpy/doc/usage/imgprocessors.rst

             'background': (0, 1000),
             'median_range': (1, 9),
         }

+        hint = "Selective median filter as in Amat 2015"

         def __init__(self, background=0, median_range=3, with_mean=True):
             """The gui generates the appropriate widget value type by